What happens when we turn on computer?

-POST (Power On Self Test) The Power On Self Test happens each time you turn your computer on.
+1. POST (Power On Self Test): The Power On Self Test happens each time you turn your computer on.
 It sounds complicated and that’s because it kind of is.
-Your computer does so much when its turned on and this is just part of that.
+Your computer does so much when it’s turned on and this is just part of that.

-init is the last step of the kernel boot sequence.
+3. init: init is the last step of the kernel boot sequence.
 It looks for the file /etc/inittab to see if there is an entry for initdefault.
-It is used to determine initial run-level of the system.
+It is used to determine the initial run level of the system.
 A run-level is used to decide the initial state of the operating system.

 Some of the run levels are:

-- 3 –> Full multiuser mode with network
+- Level 3: Full multiuser mode with network.

-- 5 –> Full multiuser mode with network and X display manager
+- Level 5: Full multiuser mode with network and X display manager.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.